thindil/steamsky/README.md

 start it by binary file `steamsky`.

 ### Windows
-If you compiled the game just clicking on `steamsky.exe` should run it.
+If you compiled the game or use downloaded binaries just clicking on `steamsky.exe` in `bin` directory should run it.

 ### Starting parameters
 You can set game directories by starting parameters.
 Possible options are: